ruilimadesign/dashboard-side-menu/README.md

 # dashboard-side-menu
-Dashboard with side menu by HTML CSS and JavaScript.
+Dashboard with side menu - HTML CSS and JavaScript.